 Pakistan, officially the Islamic Republic of Pakistan, is a populous, Muslim-majority country in South Asia.
 It was brought into being as part of the partition of British India in 1947.
 Civil war erupted in 1971, with the eastern part of the country seceding to become the independent state of Bangladesh.

 Progress in Pakistan has been hindered by continuing political unrest, violence and economic stagnation, and relations with its neighbors India and Afghanistan are often troubled.
+The country also ranks as one of the most vulnerable countries to climate change, driven by high exposure to flooding, cyclones and drought.

 Challenges for Children in Pakistan